-Increasing Your FICO Score for Home Buying
+Increasing Your FICO Score for Home Ownership

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How many months do you make late payments?
+- Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

-Staying on top of your FICO score is the first step in purchasing a home.
+Staying on top of your FICO score is the first step in buying a home.
 Call us at (704) 985-6817 and we can help you get on the right track to the home of your dreams.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.